tencent cloud

 node consumer.js

-2. On the Consumer Group tab page on the instance details page in the CKafka console, select the corresponding consumer group name, enter the topic name, and click Query Details to view the consumption details.
+4. On the Consumer Group page in the Ckafka console, click the triangle icon on the left of the target consumer group name, enter the topic name in the search box, and click View Details to view the consumption details.